 This Muhmmad Ali v Joe Frazer 1971 FIGHT OF THE CENTURY video (https://www.youtube.com/watch?v=g628CMIp-Vw) exemplifies bragging, aggression and sledging.
 Nevertheless one can understand cricket is a longest sport and not a physical one.
 The game has many ups and downs, and there are chances teams can lose the game after gaining initial upper hand !.

 Hence it is not easy to entirely stop on-field or off-field sledging.
-Then there are would wait till the outcome of the match/series is decided, then they would chat, brag and sledge.
+Then there are players who would wait till the outcome of the match/series is decided, they would then start chatting, bragging and sledge their opponent.
 Parthiv Patel is an example I can remember of.

 It was Steve Waugh’s last test innings – (4th Test @SCG) and Patel the Indian keeper decided to sledge Tugga when he came to bat in 2nd inn…..till then he was all quite behind the stumps!.